davnn/fastpaced-articles/the-styleguide/index.md

 ---
-title: "The Curious Observer"
+title: "The Styleguide"
 published: 2018-01-01
 author: David Muhr
 mathematics: true
 teaser: This is a showcase of the different styles used on this blog.
-Curious Observer is powered by Hakyll, the Haskell static site generator.
+This blog is powered by Hakyll, the Haskell static site generator.
 The focus lies on readability and simplicity.
 ---

 ## Headlines